 It includes all the integrations required to get your website up and running.

-- CMS (Content Management System).
+CMS (Content Management System).
 Content is a king and it should be treated with the royal attitude.
-CMS integration will help improve planning, managing, and distribution of your content.
+CMS integration will help improve the planning, managing, and distribution of your content.

-- Analytics.
+Analytics.
 “War is ninety percent information.” – Napoleon Bonaparte.
-There is no an easier way to win the competition war, than to invest in analytics and become good at it.
+There is no easier way to win the competition war than to invest in analytics and become good at it.

-- Inventory and Warehouse Management/ERP (Enterprise resource planning).
-If your business model is other than Drop shipping (or you sell digital goods), you’ll need a tool to manage the inventory.
-Otherwise customers will be ordering products that are no longer in stock, and the business may go bankrupt in terms of a few days.
-Note that ERP is much more than just an inventory management, but to keep this article simple we won’t dive into it any deeper.
+Inventory and Warehouse Management/ERP (Enterprise resource planning).
+If your business model is other than Dropshipping (or you sell digital goods), you’ll need a tool to manage the inventory.
+Otherwise, customers will be ordering products that are no longer in stock, and the business may go bankrupt in terms of a few days.
+Note that ERP is much more than just inventory management, but to keep this article simple we won’t dive into it any deeper.

 3. “Grow” stage

 If you’re done with the previous stages and the website runs like a swiss watch, it’s time to consider the tools that can help increase your sales.